piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 Note the generated CloudFront domain name, and the load balancer domain name, you will use them in the test scenarios.

+Current gotchas:
+* Updating the stack will not update the web app installed on EC2.
+You will need to change the ASG resource name in CDK to force a new app deployment.
+* if you destroy the stack, you will need to manually remove the created WAF WebACL.
+Since a CloudFront WAF WebACL must be deployed in us-east-1, regardless of the region of the CDK stack, I had to create a custom resource to deploy it.
+The custom resource for the moment does not remove the WebACL resource automatically.
+Similary, if you update the WAF configuration in CDK, it wont be reflected in a new CDK deploy, for the same reasons.

 # Architecture

 The backend of the boutique includes the following components: